AntoineComeau/Lfuncff/README.md

 **rank 0: 2512**                     ----- number of curves with rank 0

-**i root: 0**                        ----- number of curves with i as root
+**i root: 0**                        ----- number of curves with i as root (eigenangle, only for PrincipalDirichlet)

 **i root symmetry:true**             ----- testing if having i as a root implies -i as root

-**cursed:0**                         ----- when the middle coefficient is zero, need to compute an extra coefficient
+**cursed:0**                         ----- when the middle coefficient is zero, need to compute an extra coefficient in these cases

-**conjecture:true**                  ----- true if no conterexamples to the conjecture has been found, PrincipalLegendre only, see Conjecture 4.3.1 in thesis
+**conjecture:true**                  ----- true if no conterexamples of the conjecture has been found, PrincipalLegendre only, see Conjecture 4.3.1 in thesis

 **time:1805ms**                      ----- running time